-You find yourself quickly approaching that magic number, 65 years young.
-With that comes new learning curves, such as learning about Medicare and what this federal healthcare program has to offer.
-You might find yourself searching for Medicare for Dummies on Amazon.
+When you find yourself quickly approaching 65 years young, you also find yourself reaching Medicare eligibility.
+With this milestone comes new learning curves, such as learning about Medicare and what the federal healthcare program offers.
+You might find yourself searching the web for Medicare for Dummies.

-Thankfully, you won’t need to buy a Medicare for Dummies book, we have everything you need to know right here.
-Below we’ll go over just what Medicare really is, the different parts, and the best timeframes for enrollment.
+Thankfully, a Medicare for Dummies book won’t be necessary.
+We have everything you need to know right here.
+Below we’ll go over what Medicare is, the different parts, and the best timeframes for enrollment.

 Medicare for Dummies